-Washington DC Monument Run Route
+Scenic Washington DC Monument Run Route

 The Lincoln Memorial faces the Reflecting Pool and your first glimpse of the Washington Monument.
-The power and significance of these 2 monuments never fails to awe me.
+The power and significance of these 2 monuments never fail to awe me.
 On a beautiful day, it’s hard to beat these views.

 Continue around the Tidal Basin and back around to 15th Street.
 This will take you to the start of The National Mall area.
 Take in the scenes of the Washington Monument again and your first view of The Capitol Building.
 A fantastic photo spot.
 To cut your run to 5 miles stay on 15th St. Alternatively, run down the gravel path of The National Mall towards the Capitol.
 This is about 1 mile in each direction.